 Voluntary Grammar schools

-Voluntary Grammar schools vary in the rates of capital grant to which they are entitled depending on the management structure they have adopted, with the vast majority entitled to capital grants of 100%.
+Voluntary grammar schools vary in the rates of capital grant to which they are entitled depending on the management structure they have adopted, with the vast majority entitled to capital grants of 100%.

 The Governing Bodies Association is funded by DE to provide support and advice to Voluntary Grammar schools on area planning.

-These schools seek to add value to the education process by inviting Protestants and Catholics to come together with other traditions in order to improve their understanding of one another, their own cultures, religions and values.
+These schools seek to add value to the education process by inviting Protestants and Roman Catholics to come together with other traditions in order to improve their understanding of one another, their own cultures, religions and values.

 DE has a duty to encourage and facilitate integrated education.
-With funding from DE the Northern Ireland Council for Integrated Education (NICIE) promotes the strategic development of Integrated schools and provides advice and guidance to all Integrated schools, both Controlled and grant maintained.
+With funding from DE the Northern Ireland Council for Integrated Education (NICIE) promotes the strategic development of Integrated schools and provides advice and guidance to all Integrated schools, both Controlled and grant-maintained.

 Irish-Medium education is education provided in an Irish speaking school or unit.
 DE has a duty to encourage and assist in the development of Irish-Medium education.
 Comhairle na Gaelscolaíochta (CnaG) was established by DE and its remit is to promote, assist and encourage Irish-Medium education.

 There are Controlled and Maintained Irish-Medium schools and units.
 Maintained schools are Voluntary schools owned by trustees and managed by boards of governors which consist of members nominated by trustees along with representatives of parents, teachers and the EA.
 See 'Controlled' schools section above for Controlled Irish-Medium schools and units.